-Maize starch, hydrolysed soya protein, minerals, coconut oil, sugar, rapeseed oil, cellulose, soya oil, fish oil.
+Maize starch, hydrolysed soy protein, minerals, coconut oil, sugar, rapeseed oil, cellulose, soya oil, and fish oil.

 But, this guide is not written for owners of dogs with firm stools and people who have found this page on social media or search engines won’t be looking for this kind of information.

 Our roundup lists and buyer’s guide is made to help people switch up their diet to help firm up loose stools.
-The roundup list of recommended dog foods are the solution and the buyer’s guide is the supporting information of how these recommended foods work.
+The roundup list of recommended dog foods is the solution and the buyer’s guide is the supporting information on how these recommended foods work.

 Why do dogs have loose stools to begin with?

 There are three common causes of loose stools in dogs:

 - A poor diet with limited minerals, nutrients and lack of fibre